 Kshatriya, the term is derived from the Sanskrit word 'Ksatra' which means "roof, umbrella, dominion, power, government".
-Kshatriya occupies the second highest position in Indian Hindu society.
-Under the Hindu caste system kshatrias are ruler and warrior.
+The Kshatriya caste members have held power for centuries in India.

 History of Kshatriya